axiros/py_unicode_in_axiros/show.markdown

 ## Standards Vs. Unicode

-Any text identifier in any standard is: **ASCII**.
+Any text identifier in any global standard is: **ASCII**.

-In any protocol.
-By *definition* of being a global standard.
+By *definition* of being *global*.

-Should we now convert ANY text from outside the process?
+Should we really do risky conversions of ANY possibly text type object?

     for k, v in my_payload.items():
         if isinstance(v, basestring):
             my_payload[k] = v.decode('utf-8') # is it utf-8?!
 Nesting?

-For getting 'advantages' like this:
+For 'advantages' like this?

     >>> RAM, unic = sys.getsizeof, u' ' * 100000
     >>> round(float(RAM(unic)) / RAM(str(unic)), 2)
     4.0

-## Irrelevancy of Unicode
+## .Decode() = irrelevant

 The theory and idea behind having standards accepted, ratified, and agreed upon by nations around the world, is to ensure that the system from country A will